barricklab-at-jhu/Ising_programs/README.md

 Finally, there is a folder for calculation of partial correlation coefficients from bootstrapped thermodynamic parameters (```partial_correlation```).

 All folders contain data files which contain protein folding data on which the scripts can be run.
-All programs were written to run in python 3.8.
+All programs were written in python 3.8.

 A detailed description of this suite of programs and its applications will soon be submitted to the journal Protein Science for publication.
 A preprint can be obtained from Doug Barrick (barrick@jhu.edu).